microsoft/Managing-RBAC-in-Azure/README.md

 For more information on RBAC in Azure, [click here.](https://docs.microsoft.com/en-us/azure/key-vault/general/overview-security)

-## Storing the Secrets in a KeyVault
-Follow [these steps](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal) to create an Azure KeyVault and add three secrets for the AAD Application ClientId, ClientKey, and your AAD tenantId.
-The tenantId can be found in the **Overview** tab within Azure Active Directory.

 ## Creating the MasterConfig.json File
 This project requires a custom **MasterConfig.json** file upload.
 Refer to the [MasterConfigExample.json file](Config/MasterConfigExample.json) for formatting and inputs.

-Note that **all** of the fields within **AadAppKeyDetails** are required, but not all fields are required within **Resources** for each Resource object.

 There are 3 ways to obtain a list of KeyVaults:
 1. Provide only the SubscriptionId, which gets all of the KeyVaults in the subscription.